-During the last decade real options method has grown in popularity in the analysis of transportation projects.
-Smit (2003) analyzes the decision to expand a European airport combining real options theory and games theory.
-Bow and Lee (2004) use real options valuation methodology to evaluate a high-speed rail project.
-Tibben-Lambke and Rogers (2006) propose a framework for enabling managers to extend the use of options to the future use of logistic resources.
-Tsai (2008) analyzes the procurement for transportation services based on real options theory.
-Sodal and Koekebakker (2008) derive a real options model of flexibility and applies it to shipping, valuing the option to switch between the dry bulk market and wet bulk market for a combination carrier, a type of ship that is capable of operating in both markets.
-Evans and Zhang (2009) apply real options analysis to evaluate an investment in a flexible manufacturing system in the automotive industry; the investment project analyzed has two phases, with the expansion investment viewed as a real extension option.
-The usage of real options in the automotive industry is also presented by Ford and Sobek (2005).
-The authors adapt real options concepts for product development management, to partially explain the so called Toyota paradox, i.e. the fact that Toyota Motor Corporation achieves the fastest development times in its industry by intentionally delaying alternative selection, a strategy termed "set-based development".
-Galera and Solino (2010) use real options to value highway concessions.
-Hult et al. (2010) theorize how options are related to perceived value under the conditions of high supply chain risk uncertainty.
+During the last decade the real options method has grown in popularity in the analysis of transportation projects.
+Smit (2003) analyzes the decision to expand European airports combining the real options theory and games theory.
+Bow and Lee (2004) use real options valuation methodology to evaluate high-speed rail projects.
+Tibben-Lambke and Rogers (2006) propose a framework for enabling managers to extend the use of options to the future use of logistics resources.
+Tsai (2008) analyzes procurement for transportation services based on the real options theory.
+Sodal and Koekebakker (2008) derive a real options model of flexibility and apply it to shipping, valuing the option to switch between the dry bulk market and wet bulk market for a combination carrier, a ship type that is capable of operating in both markets.
+Evans and Zhang (2009) apply the real options analysis to evaluate an investment in flexible manufacturing system in the automotive industry; the investment project analyzed has two phases, with the expansion investment viewed as a real extension option.
+The use of real options in the automotive industry is also presented by Ford and Sobek (2005).
+The authors adapt real options concepts to product development management to partially explain the, so called, Toyota paradox, i.e. the fact that Toyota Motor Corporation achieves the fastest development times in its industry by intentionally delaying alternative selection, a strategy termed set-based development.
+Galera and Solińo (2010) use real options to value highway concessions.
+Hult et al. (2010) theorize how the options can be related to perceived value under conditions of high supply chain risk uncertainty.
 Overall, their investigation builds knowledge by extending real options theory to the supply chain context and by providing evidence suggesting that some options operate differently in supply chains than they do in firms.
 Supply chain coordination and performance management with real options is analyzed by Johnson (2010).
-Negotiated, bilateral, contingent performance commitments - effectively contracts with multiple embedded real options - are shown to be necessary to convey information, incentives, and allocation of risk required to identify and execute appropriate strategies across the supply chain.
+Negotiated, bilateral, contingent performance commitments - effectively contracts with multiple embedded real options - are shown to be necessary to convey the information, incentives, and allocation of risk required to identify and execute appropriate strategies across the supply chain.
 Schafer and Sorensen (2010) provide a general valuation model for the optimal design of the product development process, exemplified by automobile development.
-Using a novel real options model the authors demonstrate that it is possible to have an optimal number of design alternatives developing in parallel.
-Under certain circumstances, developing multiple design alternatives in parallel is shown to generate significant value, fully justifying the increase in costs of doing so.
+Using a novel real options model the authors demonstrate that it is possible for the optimal number of design alternatives to develop in parallel.
+Under certain circumstances, developing multiple design alternatives in parallel is shown to generate significant value, fully accounting for the increase in costs of doing so.
 Chow and Regan (2011) present a model to address managerial flexibility in transportation planning.
 According to the authors, the model can be applied to any network design problem under uncertainty.
-Jain and Cox (2011) examine the uncertainty of acquiring a lowest possible airfare when contemplating the purchase of a ticket.
+Jain and Cox (2011) examine the uncertainty of acquiring the lowest possible airfare when contemplating the purchase of a ticket.
 A real option model is applied to value insurance contracts that could be offered to passengers to cope with price risk.
-Tsai et al. (2011) applies concepts from the theory of real options to hedge uncertainty in transportation capacity and cost using derivative contracts, called truckload options.
+Tsai et al. (2011) apply concepts from the theory of real options to hedge uncertainty in transportation capacity and cost using derivative contracts, called truckload options.